sql-machine-learning/elasticdl/docs/designs/supporting_pytorch.md

     return ds
 ```

+#### Three methods about PyTorch data loading in ElasticDL

+1. Reuse the `dataset` of TensorFlow.
+Convert `dataset` from tf eager tensor to `NumPy`
+and send it to the training loop when sending batch data to PyTorch.
+2. We read all the data from a task and saved it into a list, then created a `dataset`
+from a `list`.
+In this case, a `dataset` and `dataloader` need to be created for
+each task.
+3. There a `gen` function that yields `data`.
+We can create an `IterableDataset` from this `gen`
+function, and sends the `data` to the training loop

+The rest of this section concerns the case with the third methods.

 `_dataset_fn()` converts string types to corresponding numeric types because
 `data_reader.read_records` gets string data.
 In support of PyTorch, we will turn the `dataset` into a list while turning the